 Modulator Clock, Primary Filter Decimation, and Data Interrupt Rate Selection

 The modulator clock (fM) and decimation rate (D) are the parameters that define the SINC filter performance.
 The filter order (O) is typically one order higher than that of the front-end modulator.
-Therefore, when the AD7401A is used, the filter order is 3.
+Therefore, when the AD7403 is used, the filter order is 3.
 The equations for the filter frequency response and group delay follow.
-The frequency response shown in Figure 5 has 0s at frequencies that are even multiples of the decimation frequency (fM/D).
+The frequency response shown in Figure 5 has zeros at frequencies that are even multiples of the decimation frequency (fM/D).
 Therefore, matching of the decimation frequency to the PWM switching frequency substantially reduces PWM switching harmonics.
 Other considerations include the increase in the group delay with decimation rate and the maximum decimation limit of the filter.